So there has been a lot of developments lately, including but not limited to:

 I used to be a Steam purist who refused to buy a game if it was on any other platform.
 Now I really don't care so long as I can play the games I love.
 I look forward to more competition in the digital distribution platforms.

 Well I like Eldorado marketplace, where you can buy and sell in-game currencies and items.
-At the moment I am waiting for Classic WoW to be released because I will try to gather as many wowc gold as possible to sell it to other players, who want to buy classic wow gold.
+At the moment I am waiting for ESO new expansion to be released because I will try to gather as many gold and sell it to other players.
+The rates for gold are insane here: https://www.eldorado.gg/eso-gold/g/3-0-0

 Good help.
 I don't think steam provides that.